carolina2910/BS_thesis/README.md

-# Neural Network Training and Testing Pipeline
+# Reconstruction of Digital Breast Tomosynthesis Images Using Convolutional Neural Networks

 ## Introduction
 This Bachelor thesis focuses on training two neural networks, UNet and ResUNet, for image reconstruction tasks.
 More specifically, the input dataset consists of **Digital Breast Tomosynthesis (DBT)** images.
 The goal of this work is to enhance the quality of these breast scans in order to facilitate the detection of potential tumors or microcalcifications.